Key Indices: Kp A F10.7 X-ray VOACAP Predictor What does this mean to me?

 HF band conditions (heuristic)

-10–12–15 m good High solar flux with quiet geomagnetic conditions.
+10–12–15 m poor Low solar flux and/or elevated geomagnetic activity.

-30–40 m good Often workable; watch storm effects on longer/high-latitude paths.
+30–40 m fair Often workable; watch storm effects on longer/high-latitude paths.

 Heuristic guidance only; verify with on-air observations.